hapax/hapax.github.io/assets/donut.md

   the world is flat.
 More recently, this fringe has itself developed a fringe, which believes the earth is shaped like a donut.
 In this post, I'll explain why you can have your donut and eat it too: the earth could be a flat torus!
-(To be extremely clear, this is a joke.)*
+(To be abundantly clear, this is a joke.)*